 He is an occasional lecturer and tutor at various university architecture and design departments across New South Wales and Victoria.
 He also regularly publishes reviews of buildings and interiors in architecture magazines and design journals.

-Tobias has a total of 14 years professional experience, and has been a registered architect since 2005.
-He graduated in Architecture at the University of Melbourne in 1999 with first class honours.
+Tobias graduated in Architecture at the University of Melbourne in 1999 with first class honours.
 His graduating thesis was an exploration into the potential of computer-aided design.
-For nine years he worked for John Wardle Architects in a role which encompassed digital design, documentation and fabrication.
+He has been a registered architect since 2005.